yuhun-Jun/fast24_ae/README.md

 The operational script is `interface_NVMe.sh`.
 The results are recorded as FIO logs in the `interfaceresult` directory.
 As measuring the short execution time of FIO is difficult, for QD1, you should multiply the average latency by the number of IOs, and for QD32, calculate the time by reverse calculating the throughput.

+### Alignment (Figure 8)
+Use FIO on the actual device to measure the throughput of 4 KB high queue depth while changing the alignment option from 1 to 1024 KB.

+Each device can be evaluated with the following script: `alignment_NVMe_X.sh` (where X is A, B, or D).
+Results can be found in the result directory under `alignment_NVMe-X.txt`.
+This experiment takes about 50 minutes per device.

+### Pseudo Approach (Figure 11)
+This experiment is the same as the previously shared hypothetical experiment, except that the device is changed to a real NVMe.

+Appropriate stripe size and die granularity size values must be set for the device.
+The provided scripts are set to operate `NVMe-A` and `NVMe-B`.
+The execution scripts for append write and overwrite are `pseudo_append_NVMe_X.sh` and `pseudo_overwrite_NVMe_X.sh`, respectively, and the results can be summarized through `printresult_pseudo.sh` in a similar manner to before.

+For experiments involving devices, it is advisable to apply a trimmed mean that excludes the maximum and minimum values from the ten read performance entries recorded in the result directory.
+The raw results are saved in a format like `NVMe-X_overwrite_off.txt`.

+This experiment takes about 10 minutes per script.

+When experimenting with other devices, conduct the [alignment test](#alignment-(figure-8)) below to determine the 'die allocation granularity' and 'stripe size,' then accordingly adjust the parameters.

+These parameters and the device name are noted in `NVMeX.sh`.

 ## Testing on SATA
 All the above experiments can also be performed on SATA devices.
-However, the trim (secure erase) must be performed according to SATA.
+However, the trim (secure erase) must be performed according to the SATA command interface.
 An example of performing a secure erase is as follows.
 Beforehand, the SATA device must be in an unfrozen state, which can be simply created by hot swapping after rebooting.
-Since automation is difficult, only the below secure erase script is shared.
+Since the automation of this is difficult, we share the secure erase command as follows.

 (DEVICE=/dev/sdx)
 ```bash